Free Trade Agreements

 On April 1, 2007, the United States and the Republic of Korea announced the successful completion of United States-Korea Free Trade Agreement (KORUS FTA).
 The Agreement entered into force on March 15, 2012, paving the way for the elimination of tariff and non-tariff barriers to trade in goods and services, to promoting economic growth, and to enhancing trade between the United States and Korea.
 The Agreement provides standards for protection and enforcement of a broad range of intellectual property rights, including trademarks, copyrights and patents.
 The Agreement establishes a stable legal framework for U.S. investors operating in Korea.
 All forms of investment are protected under the agreement.
 U.S. investors will enjoy in almost all circumstances the right to establish, acquire, and operate investments in Korea on an equal footing with local investors.

-Korea is the 10th largest market for U.S. textile and apparel exports.
-Ninety-eight percent of Korea’s tariff lines, accounting for approximately 73 percent of U.S. textile and apparel exports to Korea by value, will receive duty-free treatment immediately upon implementation of the Agreement; Korean textile and apparel tariffs currently average 10.2 percent, ranging up to 13 percent
+Korea is a fairly large market for U.S. textile and apparel exports.
+Ninety-eight percent of Korea’s tariff lines, accounting for approximately 73% of U.S. textile and apparel exports to Korea by value, will receive duty-free treatment immediately upon implementation of the Agreement; Korean textile and apparel tariffs currently average 10.2%, ranging up to 13%.

 The Agreement includes a special textile safeguard mechanism which will provide for temporary re-application of MFN tariffs or the suspension of tariff elimination/reduction, if imports under the Agreement increase either absolutely or relative to the domestic market, and are shown to be causing or threatening to cause serious damage to domestic industry.
 It adopts a “yarn forward” origin rule, meaning that, generally, apparel and other textile products using yarn and fabric from the United States and Korea will qualify for preferential tariff treatment and, consistent with other U.S. free trade agreements, elastomeric yarns must be sourced from the United States or Korea for textile and apparel products to qualify for preferential treatment.